fracecca/MACROLAB-3x3/README.md

 ## 💎 Get Your Own & Discover More

-To see the full gallery, read the extended manual, or check the interactive map of where MACROLABs have been shipped, visit the official website:
+To see the full gallery, read the extended manual, visit the official website:

 **🌐 [macrolab.netlify.app](https://macrolab.netlify.app)**